-I’ve taught the fundamentals of great design to over 2000 students, and I’ve poured thousands of hours into creating the very best courses on design in the industry.
+I’ve taught the fundamentals of great design to thousands of students, and I’ve poured thousands of hours into creating the very best courses on design in the industry.
 Let’s take a look.

 Learn UX Design is a comprehensive introduction to user experience.
 Enough to go from zero to getting hired, freelancing, or launching your own professional-quality app.

 Learning design is a tough thing to do alone.
 Wouldn’t it be nice if you had someone to ask questions, get feedback, and bounce ideas off of?